 In general, students scoring below the publisher-determined cut point are considered "at risk" for reading difficulties or dyslexia, while those who score above the cut point are considered "not at risk" for reading difficulties or dyslexia.
-However, it is important to realize that risk falls on a continuum and there will always be false positives (students who screen at risk when they are not) and false negatives (students who screen not at risk when they are not) and false negatives (students who screen not at risk when they are not) and an ongoing review of data is important.
+However, it is important to realize that risk falls on a continuum and there will always be false positives (students who screen at risk when they are not) and false negatives (students who screen not at risk when they are).
+Consequently, continual progress monitoring and an ongoing review of data is important.